 We would love to see your ideas for things that could help solve or make better a problem or a challenge, from ecological problems to helping disadvantaged people or making difficult tasks easier.
 You can send one, two or three ideas any time, with the very last day to send your idea on Sunday 30 June.

 Don't worry if you've never done anything similar or think that your idea won't be as good as others'.
 Believe in yourself and what you can come up with.
 Maybe it will be a brilliant idea!
 And in any case, you've got nothing to lose. :)

 Who can take part?

-Children and young people aged 6–16 who live in Europe can enter, as individuals or as small teams of two.
+Children and young people aged 6–16 who live in Europe can enter, as individuals or as small teams of up to three.

-You have to be no older than 16 and no younger than 6 on the day of the deadline (31 May 2019) to enter.
-On the same day, you also need to be living in a European country (including non-EU countries in Europe), or need to have spent most of the past year living in Europe.
+You have to be no older than 16 and no younger than 6 on the day of your submission to enter, and be living in a European country.

 We will have two age categories: one for those of you aged 6–10 and one for 11–16.
-For small teams, we will look at your average age (so, if one of you is 10 and the other 12, the average is 11 and so you would be in the older category).
+For small teams, it is about your average age.

-You need to speak English well enough to understand what DOIT Challenge is about and to prepare some text to send us (this is explained later), though you can get someone else to help you check it.
-If your idea gets shortlisted as one of the few we liked the most, we will offer you the chance to work online with a mentor to work on your idea a bit more, and we need to make sure that you can communicate with them in English, as they might not speak your other language(s).
+You need to ideally speak some English, to understand what DOIT Challenge is about and to prepare some text to send us (this is explained later), though you can get someone else to help you write it.
+If your idea gets shortlisted as one of the few we liked the most, we will offer you the chance to work online with a mentor to work on your idea a bit more, and for this you would need to be able to communicate with them in English, as they might not speak your other language(s).
 (However, if you cannot get anybody's help with translating your idea description into English and you only want to take part in the first round, you could also send the text to us in another language, if you are from a country where DOIT runs its regional pilots, and we will make sure someone looks at it.)